egedegbehenry/BookNStay/README.md

 *Rooms - Visible to all

-           *Manage Bookings - accessible by logged in users
+           - Manage Bookings - accessible by logged in users

-           *Create Booking - accessible by logged in users
+           -Create Booking - accessible by logged in users

 *Booking (Drop Down):

-                *Make Bookings - accessible by logged in users
+                -Make Bookings - accessible by logged in users

-                *Manage Booking - accessible by logged in users
+                -Manage Booking - accessible by logged in users

 *Login - Visible to logged out users